Skip to Main Content

 • Examples of collected data: revenue, expenditures, number of library visits, number of circulations, collection size, hours open, staffing, technology, etc.

-• Data has been collected annually since 1988.
+• Annual data has been collected since 1988.

 • Approximately 9,000 U.S. public libraries with about 17,000 branches submit surveys.

-• The New Mexico State library currently recognizes 101 public and tribal public libraries across the state.
+• The New Mexico State Library (NMSL) currently recognizes 101 public and tribal public libraries across the state.
 This number includes developing public libraries.

 When is the Annual Report Completed?

-• The survey is completed annually and opens July 1 and runs through mid-August.
+• The survey opens every July 1 and runs through mid-August.

-• Data collected covers the previous fiscal year’s activities (July 1 through June 30).
+• Data collected covers library business and activities for the immediate previous fiscal year (July 1 through June 30).

 Why is the Annual Report Completed?